the-alireza/university-admin-panel/README.md

 level 3: Full access. can view all the lists and register new admins, masters, students, employees and courses.

+A default administrator with access level 3 has been defined, who can log in to the panel using the username `me` and password `123`.

 ## Features

 - Register new Admins